segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/appsflyer-kotlin-android.md

 ---
-title: Analytics Swift AppsFlyer Plugin
+title: Analytics Kotlin AppsFlyer Plugin
-strat: swift
+strat: kotlin-android
 ---

 AppsFlyer is the world’s leading mobile attribution & marketing analytics platform, helping app marketers around the world make better decisions.
 The AppsFlyer destination code is open-source.
 You can browse the code on GitHub for iOS and Android.

-Segment’s AppsFlyer destination plugin code is open source and available on GitHub.
-You can view it [here.](https://github.com/segment-integrations/analytics-swift-appsflyer)
+Segment’s Kotlin AppsFlyer destination plugin code is open source and available on GitHub.
+You can view it [here.](https://github.com/segment-integrations/analytics-kotlin-appsflyer)

 ## Getting Started